xLightsSequencer/xLights/README.txt

    -- enh (keith)   Add decaying sine value curve
    -- enh (keith)   Include some standard value curves in the distribution -- bug (keith)   fix serial configuration upload to the falcon controllers.
 Also address expansion boards better.
+   -- enh (gil)     Add new option via menu setting so that double-click on a timing effect plays the audio for that duration.
+Useful for creating/adjusting lyric timings.
 2017.19  Jul 08, 2017s
    -- bug (dkulp)   Guard against submodels that result in 0 nodes that could
                     create gigantic buffers.
 Fixes #879 -- bug (dkulp)   Fix crash with exporting of model group.
 Fixes # 878 -- bug (keith)   Put in place protections against extreme gamma values.